 How to Tell if Slugs are What is Eating Your Marigolds

-The most common sign that you will see is irregular holes in the leaves of your plant.
+The most common sign of slugs in the garden that you will see is irregular holes in the leaves of your plant.
 You might also notice the common slime trail that slugs leave behind on the ground near your plant.

 There are of course other things such as earwigs that could also be eating your marigolds.
 They too seem to like to much on the leaves of young marigold seedlings when I start to sow them in the late spring.